logzio/logz-docs/_source/logzio_collections/_log-sources/filebeat-kubernetes.md

 ##### Store your Logz.io credentials

 Save your Logz.io shipping credentials as a Kubernetes secret.

-Customize the command to your specifics:
+Customize the sample command below to your specifics before running it.

-{% include log-shipping/log-shipping-token-bullet.html %}
-* {% include log-shipping/listener-var.html %}
-* Replace `<<CLUSTER-NAME>>` with your cluster's name.
-If you manage Kubernetes in AWS or Azure, you can find it in your admin console.
-Alternatively, you can run the following to obtain your cluster name: `kubectl cluster-info`

 ```shell
 kubectl create secret generic logzio-logs-secret \